tardisfromtornspace/Bridge-Commander/Documentation/DiamondsAMVoyagerReadme.txt

 0.9 - Early beta release.
 * Please notice we've decided to release this mod early so RetroBadger can see it before their own releases.
 ** Known issues **:
 - Activating the plating with the Plating button instead of the Mvam may leave your ship in the dark for a few seconds.
-Visual bug, does not affect gameplay.
+Visual bug, does not affect gameplay. - FIXED AS OF 0.9.8
 - There's a missing glow in one model.
 Visual bug, does not affect gameplay.

 ===What does this mod do===